History of Brasília: Economic repercussions

-The total cost of the construction of Brasília was estimated to be 1.5 Billion USD (unadjusted from 1954 dollars) by President Café Filho.
-Subsequent administrations have generally been unsure about the total costs, with general estimates regarding it as one of the world’s most expensive development projects.
+The total cost of the construction of Brasília was estimated to be US$1.5 Billion (unadjusted from 1954 dollars) by President Café Filho.
+Subsequent administrations have generally been unsure about the total costs, with general estimates regarding it as one of the world's most expensive development projects.
 The high expenses of the project diverted taxes into the city from around the country, which caused the emergence of an urban/rural divide in the Brasília area, and prompted population growth due to an influx of rural inhabitants moving to urban areas for social and economic opportunities.
 27 satellite cities have grown on the outskirts of Brasília, fed by urbanisation and the high concentration of office workers in the city prompting lower income earners to live outside and commute in.

 The vast expenditure on the construction of Brasília also impacted the wider Brazilian economy.
 After the beginning of the Fourth Brazilian Republic in 1946, the national economy grew significantly through a method of import substitution industrialization which initially relied on large foreign investments to drive industry.
 This economic approach created national debt which was significantly worsened by the construction of Brasília, leading to increased inflation and a drop in GDP growth (7% to 4%) and industry growth (9% to 3.9%).
-The lack of adequate financing for the city’s construction became a prolonged issue in successive governments following President Kubitschek's administration and the 1964 coup d'etat, and has been named as a contributor to hyperinflation and recession in the 1980’s.
+The lack of adequate financing for the city's construction became a prolonged issue in successive governments following President Kubitschek's administration and the 1964 coup d'état, and has been named as a contributor to hyperinflation and recession in the 1980s.
 Kubitschek's “Fifty Years in Five” program fell under wide criticism following his presidency, with critics, newspapers and academics often describing it as “fifty years’ inflation in five.”